 One of the easiest and most common ways of tracking one’s activities is using a keylogger.
 A keylogger tracks all keystrokes made by the user.
 It is usually installed on rooted devices, though.
 You can quickly check whether your device has been rooted by using a root checker app from Google Play Store.

 If it turns out that your phone hasn’t been rooted, that’s great.
 If your phone is rooted, you should unroot it as soon as possible.
-Moreover, you should uninstall all unknown apps, and only use the default keyboard.
-However, rooting doesn’t necessarily mean that you have spyware on your phone.
-Below, we will mention some other symptoms too.
-If you’d like to learn how to detect keyloggers on iPhone, click here.
+Moreover, you should uninstall all unknown apps, only use the default keyboard, and preferably install good antivirus software.

 How to Detect a Keylogger on Android Devices